timklapdor/uimagine-website/_pages/resources.md

   - Online Learning Exchange
 ---

 uImagine has developed a range of resources that have set the tone and direction for our work, and that of the university community.

-- Destination 2020
-- Incubation Strategy
-- Learning Exchange
-- Online Learning Model
+These resources have been made openly available as shared resources for the global higher education community.